History

 Combine the syrup, sugar, mustard, ginger, salt and pepper.
 Gradually stir in the reserved cooking water.
 Pour over the beans and onions.
 Bake, covered, at 300 degrees in the bean pot, for 6-7 hours, or until done, stirring occasionally.
 A slow cooker will take about 6 hours, still covered and stirring occasionally.
 Add the diced apple during the last hour of cooking.
 If saucier beans are desired, add small amounts of water as needed.

 Our orchard is located at 1259 Joyce Acres Road in Westfield, NC 27053.
+We are currently open by appointment, for special on-farm events, and off-site festivals.

 Directions from Pilot Mountain: